ZmoleCristian/bashPortraitize/README.md

 # bashPortraitize
-A bash script that helps you rotate images to portrait in bulk
+A bash script that helps you rotate images to portrait in bulk based on exifdata

 ![](logo.png)

-## Installation
+## Install
 ### The installer installs all requirements and the script itself
 1. Clone the repository
 2. sudo make install